top of page

 Following surgery to remove a congenital nevus, gauze dressings or other types of bandages may be applied to the incisions.
 An elastic bandage or immobilizer may be used to help minimize swelling and prevent excessive movement at the surgery site during the healing process.
 Post-surgical discomfort can be controlled with pain medication.
 After surgery, diligent sun protection is essential to prevent the formation of irregular scars.

 Depending on the surgical technique used, sutures may need to be removed from the skin following surgery.
 Healing will continue for several weeks as swelling resolves.
 Incision site scars will mature and fade over many months.
-The surgical incisions mustn't be subjected to excessive force, abrasion, or motion during the time of healing.
+The surgical incisions mustn't be subjected to excessive force, abrasion, or motion during the healing period.

 What results should I expect after my giant nevi removal?

-Depending on the number of surgeries required to completely remove the lesion, the final results of surgery may not be apparent for some time, until all of the procedures have been completed.
+Depending on the number of surgeries required to remove the lesion completely, the final results of surgery may not be apparent for some time, until all of the procedures have been completed.
 In general, things will look better in a step-wise fashion if the nevus is removed in stages.
-If tissue expansion is used, the area may look very abnormal while the balloons are inflated, but this typically lasts only for a short period.
+If tissue expansion is used, the area may appear very abnormal while the balloons are inflated, but this typically lasts only a short time.
 During this time, activities may need to be restricted or clothing altered to accommodate the expanded balloons and tissue.

 bottom of page